 The Great Irish Potato Famine of the 1840s is now recognised as the worst humanitarian disaster of nineteenth century Europe.
 In 1841 the population of Ireland was over 8.5 million people.
-By 1850, at least one million people had died in terrible conditions while another million and a half emigrated as refugees.
-It is estimated that a further half a million births did not take place as a direct result of an Gorta Mór.
+By 1850, at least one million people had died in terrible conditions while more than 1.25 million emigrated as refugees.
+It is estimated that a further c.
+400,000 births did not take place as a direct result of an Gorta Mór.

 Skibbereen played a very important role during the Great Hunger as reports from the area focused worldwide attention on the disaster.
 Skibbereen became synonymous with the Famine and many sites in the town have direct links to this tragic time, each with its own story to tell.

 to learn more about the Great Irish Famine.

 Gain an insight into the major events of the Great Famine in Ireland

 from the experiences of the people of Skibbereen.

 Hear the story of the Great Famine in Skibbereen from Dr Dan Donovan